• Skip to primary navigation

 A View from the Outside

 This is probably a good time for the second caveat about this article: I’m not an expert on Indianapolis, or Indiana, or the Midwest.
-I’m not from here, and I only sort of live here.
+I’m not from here, and I only barely live here.

 This is an outside perspective on a place.
 Everything I’ve written is based on me traveling the way I do anywhere in the world: wandering around for a few days, noticing things, making connections, then going home to read up on whether or not I was imaging those connections.
 (And I only write about the ones I didn’t make up.)